Institute for Innovations in Medical Education Faculty & Staff

 Marc M. Triola, MD, Founding Director

 Dr. Triola’s research focuses on the technological revolution in education, especially advances in big data—large, complex data sets—and learning analytics.
 He has created a “learning ecosystem” that includes interconnected, computer-based online learning tools and new ways to integrate electronic data into educational research.
 He is the principal investigator of NYU Grossman School of Medicine’s Accelerating Change in Medical Education grant and chairs numerous committees at the state and national levels that focus on the future of educational technology development and research for health professions.
 Learn more about Dr. Triola.

 Crystal Mainiero, MPA, Executive Director

-Ms. Mainiero leads the development and implementation of the institute’s strategic plan.
-She oversees all programmatic, financial, and operational areas of the institute.
+Ms. Mainiero leads the development and implementation of the institute’s strategic plan and oversees all programmatic, financial, and operational areas of the department.
 In 2016, she launched the Educator Community, an institution-wide effort at NYU Grossman School of Medicine to support faculty skill development, mentorship, innovation, scholarship, and recognition of educational excellence.
 In 2021, she was named director of education across the continuum at NYU Grossman School of Medicine.
 In this role, she organizes leadership development for faculty and chief residents, fosters strategic partnerships, and promotes innovation efforts across undergraduate and graduate medical education.